rehabstudio/rehab-saucyjack/README.md

 What is it?
 -----------

 SaucyJack is a scroll position detection & triggering module.
+Example available to view [here](http://rehabstudio.github.io/rehab-saucyjack/).

 Usage
 -----